Maria Connor: Storylines

 Maria begins renting the flat alongside the builder's yard from Charlie Stubbs (Bill Ward).
 Even though he is dating Tracy Barlow (Kate Ford), Charlie sets out to seduce Maria, installing security cameras at the yard to watch Maria's flat and staging a break-in to make her feel vulnerable.
 Maria falls for Charlie and begins an affair with him but when David Platt (Jack P. Shepherd) finds out and tries to blackmail Charlie, Charlie tries to drown him in Maria's bath.
 Maria stops him and admits the affair to Tracy, resulting in a fight between the two women in the street.
 Even though she wants nothing more to do with Charlie, Maria is the only resident aside from Jason to be upset when Tracy murders him in revenge for the affair.

 Maria starts dating property developer Chris Pitcher but is disappointed to learn he considers her beneath him and is only interested in a casual relationship.
 Maria is reminded of the way she treated Tyrone and tries to resume her romance with him, even though he is now dating Molly Compton (Vicky Binns), but he turns her down.
 Maria later begins a relationship with Liam Connor (Rob James-Collier) and moves in with him.
 Maria finds that she is pregnant, and Liam proposes.
 Unknown to Maria, Liam has captured his sister-in-law Carla Connor's (Alison King) affections, which causes Maria some anxiety, but they still marry.
 Maria is horrified to realise that the baby has stopped kicking and an emergency scan shows that the baby has died.
 She delivers a stillborn baby boy who she names Paul after Liam's late brother, Paul Connor (Sean Gallagher) and Liam finds himself drawn to Carla.
 The secret lovers are discovered by Carla's fiancée Tony Gordon (Gray O'Brien) who has Liam murdered in a hit and run attack.
 The same night, Liam's sister, Michelle (Kym Marsh) realises Maria is pregnant again.
 Maria learns about Liam's affair when a drunken Sally Webster (Sally Dynevor) shows her video footage of Carla and Liam in each other's arms at Carla's wedding to Tony.
 The video was taken by her daughter, Rosie (Helen Flanagan).
 Maria becomes suspicious of Tony when she learns that he knew about the affair before marrying Carla and suspects he is involved in Liam's death.
 She begins a harassment campaign against Tony, who considers killing Maria to silence her.
-Maria almost runs Tony over in her car, causing him minor injuries, and he refuses to press charges against her.
+Maria almost runs Tony over in her late husband's car, in an attempt to mirror the way Liam was killed, causing him minor injuries, and he refuses to press charges against her.